Local Animal Rescuer Is Home From the War, for Now — for the Third Time

 “You can’t find that dog you were sent to go rescue or you run out of food while people are still waiting.
 When you have to say ‘No’ or ‘I can’t, I don’t have anymore.’
 When you have to say, ‘I’m sorry, I just can’t help you.’
 Those are the bad days really.”

-Bates will return to Ukraine in October.
+Bates will return to Ukraine for a fourth time in October.

 For more information or to donate, go to @TBates8094 on PayPal or K9rescueinternational.org.